ansys/pydpf-post/doc/source/user_guide/accessing_file_metadata.rst

 -------------------------

-This code shows how to instantiate the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object and then browse only the mesh metadata for the loaded static mechanical simulation:
+This code shows how to instantiate the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object and then browse only the mesh metadata for a loaded simulation:

 .. code:: python